Latitude: 54 degrees North Longitude: 108 degrees West Elevation: 1,580 feet Road Map

-The City of Meadow Lake is in the centre of what was once a vast glacial lake.
+The City of Meadow Lake is in the center of what was once a vast glacial lake.
 The present much smaller lake, also named Meadow Lake, measures about 6 miles (east to west) by 3 miles (north to south), with its deepest spot only about seven feet deep.
 The City of Meadow Lake is located on the lake's western shore.

 While the immediate area is gently rolling meadow land suitable for grain and cattle production, the surrounding areas are up to 800 feet higher (elevation: 2,400 feet) and feature mixed-wood forests that supply our varied forestry industries.